Hero image

 (0)

 SPANISH ANIMALS SPANISH FOR CHILDREN BEGINNER SPANISH ANIMALS I HAVE WHO HAS?
 Files are non-editable in a zipped format.
 The product is copyright, all rights reserved.
 It may not be copied, rewritten, amended, shared or distributed outside your own classroom in any way.
 The license for purchase is a single-user license only.
 Please read the Terms of Use.
 I have, who has? is a whole-group lively & communicative language learning game, perfect for practicing, reinforcing and refreshing a range of animals in Spanish.
 The game is ideal for language learning, with a multi-skill focus: listening, speaking & reading, with an important bonus focus on social interaction and participation.
 It’s perfect for pronunciation practice - I point out particular phonemes, sounds and accents too - such as the tilde on the letter ñ, and how important that is in creating the correct sound of the word.
 The aim of the game is to create a Spanish sentence chain as quickly as possible, starting with Tengo la primera tarjeta, and ending with the final card, Tengo la última tarjeta.
 The design is four cards per page, which allows for a large font - this is really important for beginner language learners who are beginning to familiarise themselves with the written word, and starting to link spelling with sound.
 Try to print in color if you can - it adds to the visual appeal of the game, which is a real motivator for learning.
 There are 25 animals featured in the game: bee : bird : butterfly : cat : caterpillar : chicken : cow : dog : dolphin : donkey : duck : fish : fox : frog : horse : kangaroo : monkey : mouse : owl : parrot : pig : rabbit : sheep : spider : tortoise / turtle There is implicit input on grammatical concepts such as singular and plural, adjectival agreement, gender, definite, indefinite and partitive articles and position of adjectives, either preceding or proceeding the particular noun, which can differ from language to language: I’ve found this is really useful for students who may be learning more than one language at a particular time.
 This is a very successful way of really getting the most of what looks like a straightforward game for consolidating the target vocabulary - it is actually so much more!
 Laminate the cards if you can: they’re far more learner-friendly, and last in excellent condition for years, so you’ll be able to use them over and over again.
-Have a browse in my store for more Spanish language learning games, and a wide range of other Spanish teaching and learning materials, with special offer bundles, Spanish dollar deals, and lots of freebies. ¡MUCHAS GRACIAS Y BUEN APRENDIZAJE!
+Have a browse in my store for more Spanish resources, including dollar deals, special offer bundles, and freebies. ¡MUCHAS GRACIAS Y BUEN APRENDIZAJE!

 FRENCH TASK CARDS BUNDLE #1